Tix3Dev/tix3dev.github.io/_notes/2021-10-21-genadev-discord-server.md

 tags: community
 ---

-Just a quick note which is only relevant to you if you happen to be a German speaker and interested in low-level development.<br/>
+Just a quick note which is only relevant to you if you happen to speak German and are interested in low-level development.<br/>

 Still here?
 Great! 🥳<br/>